-My long standing interests include the molecular systematics and biogeography of the biodiverse legume plant family (Fabaceae or Leguminosae), including the cultivated species.
-Because legumes are particularly diverse in highly seasonal environments, I am interested in the study of patterns of plant biodiversity across large landscapes of the North American sagebrush steppe and seasonally dry neotropical forests and woodlands where succulent plant groups such as cacti, euphorbs, bromeliads, agaves, and aesclepiads are also common.
-I use a community phylogenetic approach because it integrates taxonomy and phylogeny with community ecology and provides insights into how patterns of alpha and beta diversity are shaped by climate, disturbance, and other abiotic and biotic variables.
-Hopefully, such research will ultimately assist the reclamation and restoration of highly seasonal vegetation.
+My interests include the molecular systematics and biogeography of the biodiverse legume plant family (Fabaceae or Leguminosae), including the cultivated species.
+Because legumes are abundant and diverse in highly seasonal environments, I am interested in the study of patterns of plant biodiversity in the North American sagebrush steppe and the seasonally dry neotropical forests and woodlands where succulent plant groups such as cacti, euphorbs, bromeliads, agaves, and aesclepiads are also common.
+I use a community phylogenetic approach because it integrates taxonomy and phylogeny with community ecology.
+This approach provides insights into how patterns of alpha and beta diversity are shaped by climate, disturbance, and other abiotic and biotic variables.
+Hopefully, such research will eventually assist reclamation and restoration efforts in highly seasonal vegetation.
 I am also interested in the flora of western North America.
 In particular, this includes biodiversity patterns of grasses.
 The grass family dominates the open arid and semi-arid regions of western North America and because grass species thrive with humans, patterns of grass biodiversity typically reflect the historical activity of humans.
 All of my interests happily coincide with my teaching responsibilities, which include plant systematics and agrostology.

 Area of Responsibility

 Research in molecular phylogenetics and systematics of mainly the legume family, instruction of courses in evolutionary biology (BIOB 420 and undergraduate and graduate seminars) and plant systematics (AGSC 434 and BIOO 435), graduate and undergraduate advising (including getting students involved with DataCamp), and director of the Montana State University Herbarium (MONT).

 Education and Work Experience